ethangillengg/ethangillengg/README.md

 ### Hey, I'm Ethan 👋

-I'm a student currently working torwards a BSc degree in Software Engineering at [University of Calgary](https://www.ucalgary.ca/)'s [Schulich School of Engineering](https://schulich.ucalgary.ca/).
+I'm a fullstack software engineer with a BSc degree in Software Engineering at [University of Calgary](https://www.ucalgary.ca/)'s [Schulich School of Engineering](https://schulich.ucalgary.ca/).

 I'm interested in FOSS, Software Engineering, and Functional Programming.
 Mainly working with Linux, Nix, Go, and C/C++.